 That the process of communicating with my god and thinking about my beliefs has grounded me and brought me more in touch with who I am.
-It has allowed me to believe that by living a life with love in my heart, as revealed by my actions, may I be worthy of salvation, despite not identifying with any religious denomination.
+It has allowed me to believe that by living a life with love in my heart, as revealed by my actions, may I be worthy of Their respect, despite not identifying with any religious denomination.
 Despite my lack of belief in some of my previous Church’s key tenets as discussed in a previous post.

 That you can believe in a Greater Power while failing to identify with any of the definitions of god presented by the great religions.
 But at the same time see the goodness in those religions as well.
 To be thankful of those religions despite charting your own unique spiritual course in life.